Why I Do What I Do

 Hannah was also the result of a very long, and often painful, effort by my wife and me to conceive a child.
 Together, we endured two years of unsuccessful fertility treatments, including several miscarriages, until Hannah was finally born.
 My wife and I both viewed her as something of a miracle.

-One evening in March 1998, as I sat on a dark commuter rail train heading home, I suddenly realized that I had not seen Hannah with her eyes open for several days – she had been sleeping when I left early in the morning and sleeping again by the time I arrived home from work.
+One night in March 1998, as I sat on a dark commuter train heading home, I suddenly realized that I had not seen Hannah with her eyes open for several days – she had been sleeping when I left early in the morning and sleeping again by the time I arrived home from work.
 I had missed several days of feeding her, bathing her, reading stories to her, and holding her.
 As I thought back on our intense effort to bring Hannah into the world, the reality struck me hard – at that moment, I was sitting on a train instead of sitting in a rocking chair reading to my baby.
 I knew then that I needed to change the direction of my professional life.

 Six months later, I opened the doors to my own law practice less than 2 miles from my home.
 I reduced my commute from 1 1/2 hours to 5 minutes each way.
 With nearly 3 extra hours of found time each working day, I had time to take Hannah to day care, to sit and feed her, to play with her, read to her, bathe her, and love her while her eyes were open.